Tr6r/AK-Snake-Game/README.md

 | Application start  | 0x08003000                 | Main firmware                        |
 | Ext_Flash start    | 0x80000                    | Storage new firmware                 |

+### 2. System Overview
+### 2.1.
+Event-Driven Architecture
+- A system model where all behaviors are triggered by events.
+- Each event is packaged into a message, placed in a task’s queue, and processed by a non-blocking handler.

+### 2.2 Message (ak_msg)
+- The basic communication unit between tasks.
+Three types:
+- Pure message – contains only a signal
+- Common message – signal + fixed-size payload
+- Dynamic message – signal + dynamically allocated payload
+- Each message includes: signal, source/destination IDs, ref_count, and a linked-list pointer.

+### 2.3.
+Signal
+- An identifier for an event.
+Examples: TIMER_TICK, AC_DISPLAY_SHOW_IDLE, FW_UPDATE_REQ.
+- A signal determines what action a task will perform.

+### 2.4.
+Task
+- An active object responsible for a specific group of operations.
+Each task has:
+- a priority
+- a message queue
+- a handler function
+- optional polling function
+- optional state machine
+- Tasks do not run continuously — they execute only when a message arrives.

+### 2.5.
+Task Scheduler
+- A priority-based dispatcher.
+- It selects the highest-priority task that has pending messages, executes its handler, and then returns to the scheduler loop.
+- No preemption, no context switching — purely event-driven.

+### 2.6.
+Priority Queue
+- Each priority level has its own message queue.
+- A global bitmask (task_ready) tracks which queues contain messages.
+- The scheduler uses a lookup (LOG2LKUP()) to find the highest active priority efficiently.

 ## IV.Flow Charts
 ### The project logic is organized into two main flows: **Settings** and **Gameplay**.
 ### Game Play Flow